Angela Martini: Pageantry

 Martini competed in the 2010 Miss Universe pageant in Las Vegas, Nevada, placing 6th with a score of 8.693.
 She currently holds the record for the highest-placed Miss Universe Albania in history.

 Interviews

 In August 2019, Trend Prive Magazine spoke with Martini about her journey from being a model to venturing into being an author and licensed life coach.
-Angela Martini also spoke with Viva Glam Magazine, Paraeles, Women Fitness, Trend Prive Magazine, Haute Living, Times of India, Thrive Global, and others about her modeling, Miss Universe competition, becoming a life coach, as well as the launch of her Biography.
+Angela Martini also spoke with Viva Glam Magazine, Paraeles, Women Fitness, Trend Prive Magazine, Haute Living, Times of India, Thrive Global, and others about her modelling, Miss Universe competition, becoming a life coach, as well as the launch of her Biography.

 Life Coach

 In 2017, Angela Martini became a certified Life Coach.

 Author

 In 2019, Angela Martini wrote her debut book "Love.
 Hope.
 Light".

 Filmography

 In 2019, Angela Martini debuted as a producer in A Way Out (2018) and then produced The Fusion (2020).